毫秒镜像

 The Function.prototype.toString is not supported, because the source code does not follow the bytecode distribution, so the source code for the function is not available.

-Use the plugin bytecodePlugin to enable it:
+Use the build.bytecode option to enable the Bytecode feature:

 export default defineConfig({